mraible/mongock-docs/site/v5/features/features-multitenant.md

 ```

 The above code wouldn't work because of:
-- The tenant is supposed to be used to retrieve the list of products for a given tenant, but  the above code doesn't use it at all.
+- The tenant parameter in the controller's method(`getClients()`) is supposed to be used to retrieve the list of products for a given tenant.
+However, the above code doesn't use it at all.
 First thought may be to pass it to the repository's method, like `clientRepository.findAll(tenant)`, but remember that each tenant has its own database, it's not a column in a table which cab be used as query filter.
-- If each tenant has it's own database, where is `clientRepository` pointing to?
-This is not clear and depends on many factors.
+- If each tenant has it's own database, which database is `clientRepository` pointing to?

 ### The solution
 When interacting with a Springdata repository in a multitenant environment, a mechanism to select the tenant's database you want to point to is required.